Chadarius/eclipse-installer/README.md

 # Autoinstall Eclipse on Ubuntu and MacOS #

-This script, eclipse-installer, will install the Eclipse SDK with PHP, Python, C++, Ruby, and ShellEd on Ubuntu and MacOS.
-It will also setup the Eclipse launch script to move Oracle 8 Java JDK to the /run/shm RAM Disk for Ubuntu only.
+This script, eclipse-installer, will install Eclipse with Java, PHP, Python, C++, Ruby, and ShellEd on Ubuntu and MacOS.
+It will also setup the Eclipse launch script to move OpenJDK to the /run/shm RAM Disk for Ubuntu only.

 To install new or different versions of Eclipse change the eclipserel and